Magento-Japan/m2-jplocalize/README.md

 Japanese Localize Extension
 ================
 This extension is Japanese localize extension for Magento2.
-Following functions will be added to Magento.
+Following features will be added to Magento.

 **NOTICE: this extension requires mbstring PHP extension.
 Please install it before install this extension.**